gddickinson/cell_edge_analysis/README.md

 3. Analysis workflow:
    1. Detect cell edges using "Analysis → Detect Cell Edges"
+   2. Adjust edge smoothing if needed using the slider
-   2. Configure and run intensity analysis using "Analysis → Analyze Edge Intensity"
+   3. Configure and run intensity analysis using "Analysis → Analyze Edge Intensity"
+   4. Calculate curvature using "Analysis → Calculate Curvature"
-   3. Adjust visualization using the toolbar controls
+   5. Adjust visualization using the toolbar controls
-   4. Toggle sampling vector display in the results window
+   6. Toggle sampling vectors and smoothed line in the results window

 ## Data Requirements